- This event has passed.

 Senator Adam Gomez defeated a five-term incumbent in the September 1st Democratic primary, had no opponent in the general election, becoming the first Latino elected to the State Senate from Springfield and the first Puerto Rican to serve in the Senate.

-Yolanda Smith, Chief of Staff/Superintendent, Suffolk County House of Corrections
+Yolanda Smith, Special Sheriff / Superintendent, Suffolk County House of Corrections

 Yolanda Smith has been with the Suffolk County Sheriff’s Department since 1995, beginning her career as a correction officer at the House of Correction.
 In 1997, she became a DARE (Drug Abuse Resistance Education) officer and worked in the community and in the public school systems.
 She has also served as Corporal, Lieutenant, Captain, Assistant Deputy Superintendent, Assistant Superintendent and in February of 2013, she was promoted by Sheriff Steven W. Tompkins to the rank of Superintendent of the Suffolk County House of Correction where she oversees an inmate population of nearly 1,800 and a staff of more than 500 trained correction officers.